Channel Lily James’ Golden Globes Glam With This Charlotte Tilbury Contour Wand

 Whether you’re walking a red carpet or painting the town red, this Charlotte Tilbury Hollywood Contour Wand will make you feel like a movie star.

 See it!
-Get the Charlotte Tilbury Hollywood Contour Wand Light-Medium for just $64 at Amazon!
-Please note, prices are accurate at the date of publication, January, 11, 2023, but are subject to change.
+Get the Charlotte Tilbury Hollywood Contour Wand Light-Medium for just $40 at Nordstrom!

-Not your style?
-Shop more from Charlotte Tilbury here and explore more makeup here!
-Don’t forget to check out all of Amazon’s Daily Deals for more great finds!
+Not for you?
+Explore more from Charlotte Tilbury here and shop all other makeup here!

 Looking for additional ways to elevate your beauty routine?
 Check out more picks below: